MotoBenny/city-explorer-api/README.md

 Actual time needed to complete: 5 hours
 _____________________________________
-Name of feature: Errors (revisited):
+Name of feature: Errors (revisited):Error handling, Display message to user on ERR

-Estimate of time needed to complete:
+Estimate of time needed to complete:  15

-Start time:
+Start time: 7:07

-Finish time:
+Finish time: 7:16

-Actual time needed to complete:
+Actual time needed to complete:  8 minutes